1nd/Unmask/README.md

 ## Supported Browsers ##

-*Unmask* should working in any browsers that supported by jQuery.
 Known **unsupported** browsers are **IE 8.0 and older**.
 IE 8.0 due to unknown bug.
-IE 7.0 and older due to bug in jQuery.
+IE 7.0 and older due to bug in jQuery. *Unmask* should working in any other browsers that supported by jQuery.

 Tested on:

-- Firefox (Windows PC & Android).
+- Firefox (Windows PC, Linux, and Android).
-- Chrome (Windows PC & Android).
+- Chrome (Windows PC, Linux & Android).
 - Opera (Windows PC & Android).
 Tested on all variants including Opera Mini.
 - IE (Windows PC).
 - Android Browser/AOSP.